strymonas/strymonas-ocaml/README.md

 - [examples/TryFirst](examples/TryFirst): literally "TryFirst"!
 - [examples/amradio](examples/amradio): an SDR application
 - [examples/sliding-window](examples/sliding-window): a base of the following two SDR examples (related to FIR filtering)
-- [examples/streamit-fm](examples/streamit-fm): an SDR benchmark and application about [StreamIt](https://groups.csail.mit.edu/cag/streamit/)
+- [examples/streamit-fm](examples/streamit-fm): an SDR benchmark and application related to [StreamIt](https://groups.csail.mit.edu/cag/streamit/)
-- [examples/gnuradio-fm](examples/gnuradio-fm): an SDR benchmark and application about [GNU Radio](https://www.gnuradio.org/), generating only C code, depending on [HackRF One](https://greatscottgadgets.com/hackrf/one/)
+- [examples/gnuradio-fm](examples/gnuradio-fm): an SDR benchmark and application related to [GNU Radio](https://www.gnuradio.org/), generating only C code, depending on [HackRF One](https://greatscottgadgets.com/hackrf/one/)

 ## Benchmarking strymonas
 Micro-benchmarks are in [benchmarks](benchmarks).
 See [benchmarks/README.md](benchmarks/README.md) for more details.